Born: Ferrara, Italy, 9 April 1832

 In 1846 the family inherited a house in the Via Borgonuovo, with a beautiful view of the Castello Estense.
 It had belonged to Luigi’s wealthy great-uncle, who had no children of his own.
 The uncle’s legacy favoured Luigi (who was also his godson) and granted him an annual pension which allowed him to study civil engineering in both Rome and Paris.
 One of Luigi’s brothers, Giuseppe, became a sculptor, and another, Gaetono, became a railway engineer.
 A third, Giovanni, became a fashionable and internationally famous portrait painter in Paris, and was known as ‘The King of Swish’ for his flowing style of impressionist-influenced realism.
 Luigi gave Giovanni much financial help in the early years of his career.

-A patriot, Luigi was described as one of Garibaldi’s soldiers.
-With his school classmates Gaetano Ungarelli and Gaetano Dondi he participated in the successful defence of Ancona in 1849.
+A patriot, Luigi was described as one of Garibaldi’s soldiers, and with his schoolmates Gaetano Ungarelli and Gaetano Dondi he participated in the successful defence of Ancona in 1849.
 By 1855 he was studying in Paris, where he was a contemporary of Gustave Eiffel, though probably at another institution.
 Following his graduation, he worked as a city engineer in Ferrara, and taught at the local technical institute.
 One of his early designs was a mausoleum for the Trotti family, built in 1855.
 The Copparo Town Hall was rebuilt from the ruins of the Delizia Estense palazzo between 1867 and 1875 to Boldini’s plans.

 On 25 April 1861 Luigi married Adelina Borelli at Ferrara, and they had at least two sons and a daughter together.
 After the death of Adelina, Luigi decided to migrate to Dunedin, where he arrived aboard the Wild Deer on 20 January 1875, accompanied by his sons Gualterio (12) and Alfredo (7).
 It’s puzzling that an Italian engineer from a wealthy family chose to move to a settlement in one of the remotest of British colonies, even one that had experienced rapid development and offered good professional opportunities.
 Luigi suffered from a kidney condition, so perhaps he was one of the many people who were advised by their physicians to seek out the New Zealand climate for its supposed revitalising qualities.
 There may also have been personal or political reasons that made it untenable for him to remain in Italy, or perhaps like many others he wished to escape the difficult economic and social conditions in his own country.